 MG 450 Internship in Management 3 Cr.

 The internship program is designed for students who want to apply their studies by working with a business, industry, or public agency.
 The student will be required to work closely with a faculty supervisor to develop and implement a structured experience tailored to the career goals of the student.
-Prerequisites: senior standing and written consent of the department chair and internship committee.
-Normally only available during the summer.
+Repeatable up to 6 credits.
+Prerequisites: Senior standing, and approval of the department chair and internship committee.

 MG 4XX Management Transfer Elective 3 Cr.